5 Japanese Products for Your Period

 1. Sanitary Wet Tissue

 These subtly fragranced sanitary wet sheets from drugstore fave Sofi are suitable for intimate areas, keeping you clean and saving you from feeling self-conscious especially on a particularly heavy day.
-They’re non-alcohol, safe on delicate skin and packaged with a generic girly design that means you can leave them in your desk for anytime use.
+They’re alcohol-free, safe on delicate skin and packaged with a generic girly design that means you can leave them in your desk for any time use.
 Sold for approximately ¥200 at most drugstores.

 2. Ms. Crayonhouse Silk Cloth Napkin

-Chemical substances which are often included in conventional sanitary napkins can cause discomfort and itching for those with sensitive skin.
-This new silk-cotton sanitary napkin (¥2,052) from Ometesando-based organic speciality shop Crayonhouse is a great way to avoid any extra irritation, plus introduce a bit of luxury to your sanitary kit.
+Chemical substances that are often included in conventional sanitary napkins can cause discomfort and itching for those with sensitive skin.
+This new silk-cotton sanitary napkin (¥2,052) from Omotesando-based organic specialty shop Crayonhouse is a great way to avoid any extra irritation, plus introduce a bit of luxury to your sanitary kit.

 3. Nukudama Warming Cushion